apache/apisix/docs/en/latest/getting-started.md

 We could create one [Route](./architecture-design/route.md) and target it to our backend services (We call them [Upstream](./architecture-design/upstream.md) usually), when one `Request` reaches Apache APISIX, Apache APISIX will see where this Request should go.

-Then how does Apache APISIX know this? that's because we have a list of rules configured with Route.
-Here is an sample Route data:
+Then how does Apache APISIX know this?
+That's because we have a list of rules configured with Route.
+Here is a sample Route data:

 ```json
 {